Accuracy counts when quoting LTL shipments.

 February 22, 2019

 Before making any LTL shipping decisions, you have to weigh your options and compare prices.
 You also have to think of what comes next and how you can make this process easier.
-When it comes to LTL shipping, Freightquote strives to do just that.
+When it comes to LTL shipping, Freightquote by C.H.
+Robinson strives to do just that.
 Our mission is to provide quality service and rates that competitors can't match, and that starts with the information we offer before your freight is even on the truck.

 We continue to focus on making everything that comes with LTL shipping more straightforward and less time-consuming for you because we understand the struggle of finding the best rate.
 To help get you there, we are going to highlight the importance of collecting accurate shipping information.